Please check the following FAQ's below to find the answers to common questions

 An Arizona 20-day preliminary notice must be delivered or sent by mail.

-All construction participants in Arizona who provide labor, services or materials are required to send a 20-day preliminary notice in order to secure the right to lien.
+All construction participants in Arizona who provide labor, services or materials are required to send a preliminary notice within 20 days of the start of their work.

 An Arizona 20-day preliminary notice must be given to the property owner, general contractor and construction lender.

 Failure to send a 20-day preliminary notice in Arizona may invalidate a lien.

 However, a preliminary notice sent late can still protect the right to lien.
 But the coverage of the lien will start 20 days prior to the sending of the notice.

 An Arizona notice of intent to lien is sent before the filing of a mechanics lien becomes necessary.
 Although only a number of states require that this notice be sent, many construction participants send a notice of intent to lien as an uncostly way to have payments for invoices settled.

 No, an Arizona notice of intent to lien is not required.
 But a claimant may send one, which gives the property owner 10 days to settle outstanding payments before a lien is to be filed.

 Send your Arizona notice of intent to lien at least 10 days before your intended date of filing a mechanics lien.